Theta-Limited/OpenAthena-Legacy-Python/README.md

 Open Athena is a project to enable precision indirect fires that disrupt conventional combined arms warfare.
 This is accomplished by combining consumer rotary-wing aircraft (drones) sensor data with geospatial topography data

+This software is in pre-alpha and results are not guaranteed to be accurate.
+Use appropriate caution when using data generated from this program

  [**Premise**](https://github.com/mkrupczak3/OpenAthena#premise)
 [![proof_of_concept](proof_of_concept.jpg)](https://github.com/mkrupczak3/OpenAthena#premise)